Skip to main content

 [...]

-# For a Elasticsearch running outside any container
+# For an Elasticsearch running outside a container

 address: "127.0.0.1"